atlassian/nucleus/docs/Latest Releases.md

 install your application the following restrictions take affect on other nucleus features.

-* Once a version is at `100%` rollout you can not change it's rollout again
+* Once a version reaches `100%` rollout, you cannot change its rollout percentage again
 * You can't mark a version at 100% rollout as dead if there is no newer non-dead version at 100% rollout as well

 # Weird things you may notice

-It is possible depending on how you release your app for the latest `.dmg` installer to be a completely different version to the latest `.exe` installer.
+It is possible, depending on how you release your app, for the latest `.dmg` installer to be a completely different version to the latest `.exe` installer.
 This is because we will not **delete** a file from the static file store, we only ever overwrite existing files.
-This means that if you are currently at version `1.0.0` and release a `.dmg` file in `1.0.1` and nothing else the DMG file will be updated bubt the `.exe` file will remain pointing at `1.0.0` until you release a newer EXE file.
+This means that if you are currently at version `1.0.0` and release a `.dmg` file in `1.0.1` and nothing else, the DMG file will be updated but the `.exe` file will remain pointing at `1.0.0` until you release a newer EXE file.